 0 -10 Million ‘layer’ - 1st layer

-Where a group of insurers co-insure a ‘layer’ - that is, a risk in a layered insurance arrangement - the *de minimis *limits apply to the premium for each ‘layer’ as a whole.
-The *de minimis *provision may not be applied to the premiums received by each separate co-insurer in relation to each insurer’s share of the risk.
+Where a group of insurers co-insure a ‘layer’ - that is, a risk in a layered insurance arrangement - the de minimis limits apply to the premium for each ‘layer’ as a whole.
+The de minimis provision may not be applied to the premiums received by each separate co-insurer in relation to each insurer’s share of the risk.

 Below is an example of ‘layered’ cover.
 The total cover is for £50 million under a co-insurance arrangement, with three co-insurers per layer.
-Insurers M, N and O may, if it is appropriate, apply the *de minimis *provision to the whole premium for the 10-25 million layer but not to the share of the premium written by each of them on an individual basis.
+Insurers M, N and O may, if it is appropriate, apply the de minimis provision to the whole premium for the 10-25 million layer but not to the share of the premium written by each of them on an individual basis.

 Previous page